-SEC has threatened Ripple to declare XRP unregistered security for a long time.
+The U.S. Securities and Exchange Commission (SEC) threatened Ripple to declare XRP unregistered security for a long time.
 And in December 2020, SEC finally took the initiative.
-Ripple is going through a severe lawsuit that seems to have halted the XRP’s growth.
+Since then, Ripple has undergone a severe lawsuit that seems to have halted XRP’s growth.

 Even before the lawsuit, many considered XRP centralized rather than decentralized.
 But Ripple always argued that XRP is not a security but a bridge currency.
 Furthermore, the United States Department of Justice and the Financial Crimes Enforcement Network classified XRP as a virtual currency when they settled their suit against Ripple in 2015.

 Despite that, SEC is accusing Ripple, Brad Garlinghouse, and Chris Larsen of selling XRP as unregistered security between 2013 and 2020.

 SIDENOTE.
 In the past, it was a common practice for cryptocurrency projects to finance their workforce and operations through token sales, with executives also receiving financial benefits.

 According to the SEC, their great annoyance was that Ripple failed to submit a registration document, a mandatory requirement for companies in the stock market when they intend to raise capital from the public.